 Instructions: Create a packet of all written documents required (see next page) and attach to this cover sheet.
 Give the packet to an adult who will review and certify your involvement and ask them to complete the bottom portion of this cover sheet.

 Complete application (including this form and the components listed above) are due to the UCCE Marin County 4-H Office postmarked by June 1, 2020.
 Incomplete applications will not be considered for evaluation.
-Send applications by email to smworker@ucanr.edu or by mail to:
+Send applications by email to lvandentoorn@ucanr.edu or by mail to:

-UCCE Marin 4-H
+UCCE Marin 4-H- Linnea van den Toorn

 1682 Novato Blvd, Ste 150B